 I strive to provide a non-judgmental, warm environment, so you will know if we are a good fit if you feel safe and comfortable talking to me.
 You should feel that your agenda is most important, which is why I will check in with you to make sure we’re on track with what you want to be talking about in your session and what you want to get out of it.
 If you feel that you aren’t making progress, I want us to chat about that and assess whether there’s anything we can do differently together so you get what you need from therapy.

 Throughout my life, I have been fascinated, inspired, and touched by people’s stories.
 This began as a love for reading fiction and as I grew older, I came to realize that people’s real-life stories were every bit as amazing, heartbreaking, and courageous as those I found in storybooks.
+This, combined with the experience of observing the positive impact therapy had on people in my life, led me to pursue a career in therapy.
+Further, I am enthralled by learning about the human mind, the challenges we experience, and what makes us thrive.
+Therapy allows me to combine my curiosity and my passion for helping others create change in their lives.
 Every day, I feel honoured that people choose to share their stories with me, a process I deeply respect.
-I am also enthralled by learning about the human mind, the challenges we experience, and what makes us thrive.
-Therapy allows me to combine my curiosity and my passion for helping others create change in their lives.